OneEase/Website/docs/easelock/app.md

 * The transmitting end maintains a timer for each packet sent.
 * When a packet is sent, the timer is started with a timeout value (e.g., 100ms).
 * If the transmitting end receives an ACK packet for the sent packet before the timer expires, the timer is cancelled.
-* If an ACK packet of wrong status code is received, the transmitting end will restart the message transmission.
+* If an ACK packet of wrong status code is received, the transmitting end will restart all packets of the message transmission.
-* If the timer expires, the packet is considered lost, and the transmitting end will start retransmitting the packet.
+* If the timer expires, the packet is considered lost, and the transmitting end will start retransmitting the same packet.
 * If the retransmission counter exceeds a maximum value (e.g., 3), the transmitting end gives up retransmitting the message and reports an error.

 Here's an updated code snippet in the Android app to support packet retransmission: